Our Favorite Fall Michigan Experiences

 Our friends at the House on the Hill in Northern Michigan have created the perfect package for you to enjoy yummy s’mores while being warmed by a bonfire and enjoying lake views.

-10. Watch an Adult Halloween Parade like non-other
+9. Watch an Adult Halloween Parade like no other

 Everyone in Douglas and Saugatuck looks forward to the Annual Adults Halloween Parade on Saturday, October 29th, beginning at 9:30 PM.
 Filled with lots of fun and craziness and is recommended for adults only.

 Saugatuck and Douglas are popular lakeside communities with great dining, pubs, shopping, and galleries.
-Check out the lovely accommodations at member inns- Sherwood Forest B&B in Douglas and Hotel Saugatuck, Judson Heath Colonial Inn, and Wickwood Inn, all in Saugatuck.
+Check out the lovely accommodations at member inns- Rosemont Inn in Douglas and Hotel Saugatuck, Judson Heath Colonial Inn, and Wickwood Inn, all in Saugatuck.

 Before the hustle and bustle of the holidays, before the frosty weather settles in…start your winter festivities off with a celebratory toast during the Leelanau Peninsula Wine Trail’s annual Toast the Season wine event for the first two weekends in November.
-The Glen Arbor Bed and Breakfast and Cottages has added a fun addition to the festivities by adding two gourmet dinners hosted by their talented innkeeper, Laura.
+The Glen Arbor Bed and Breakfast and Cottages is a wonderful place to stay during the festivities.

 Each Thanksgiving morning since 1924, Detroiters have welcomed the holiday season with giant, helium-filled balloons, marching bands, and some 2,000 clowns.
 You can check out all the details here.